Cinelerra for Grandma

 How to make an ISO image out of a DVD-Video structure

 An ISO image is a single file with .iso extension that contains all the data files plus filesystem metadata.
-It is useful to store all the information of a DVD-Video in a single file to ease the burning of multiple copies of the same DVD-Video structure.
+It is a compressed archive, useful to store all the information of a DVD-Video in a single file to ease the burning of multiple copies of the same DVD-Video structure.

 Using the Graphical User Interface - K3b